polcolomer/RandNetGen/readme.md

 * The number of triangles
 * The clustering spectrum

-Useful for studying the effect of a certain feature on any topological or dynamical property of a network or find formation patterns in real networks.
+Randomize a network keeping some properties of the original network can be useful for studying the effect of a certain feature on any topological or dynamical property of a network.
+Compare real networks with randomized versions of them can also reveal formation patterns.

 ## Requirements and Installation